 Jinjuu came to us because their existing content management system didn't allow them to make changes or edits to pages easily or efficiently.
 This was hampering their marketing efforts and causing problems when running campaigns.

-For bookings, we integrated with OpenTable, and to add the social touch, we included both Instagram updates for each restaurant as well as real reviews and testimonials from diners that have enjoyed the experience.
+For bookings, we integrated with OpenTable and to add the social touch, we included both Instagram updates as well as real reviews and testimonials from diners that have enjoyed the experience.

-Finally, we needed to cater for multiple restaurants; with three locations, Jinjuu needed the ability to treat each restaurant as a separate section of the site, with its own navigation, pages and content.
+Finally, we needed to cater for multiple restaurants; including Jinjuu Hong Kong.
+The brand needed the ability to treat each restaurant as a separate section of the site, with its own navigation, pages and content.
 We managed this through the use of global settings and local content.
-It means that each restaurant can use the same templates, but offer different menus or contact details.
+It means that each restaurant can use the same templates but offer different menus or contact details.

 As part of the platform switch, we also moved it so that it was hosted in London (closer to the core audience) and on the scalable infrastructure at WPEngine.
 Four weeks after launch, we were glad we’d made the change, when an episode of Celebrity Masterchef, filmed at Jinjuu Mayfair, sent visits to the site through the roof and increased bookings tenfold.
 The platform coped without even a wobble.

 We loved the experience of building the new Jinjuu site.
 Filter Digital’s CTO, Paul Halfpenny said “The benefit of migrating Jinjuu to WordPress was the control that we gave their marketing team to edit the content on their sites.
 Previously, they were limited to modifying minimal items of text; with WordPress, they now have full control over their site look and feel and can add and edit content as they need to. ”